World History Books

 Order World History I books here at the same time your order your World History I curriculum

-Use our book links to the exact editions used in our literature-based World History I course for homeschooled high school students, so you may order your World History I books at the same time you order your curriculum.
-We’ve put together some great, living books for this course that will help your high school student be immersed and engaged in world history in a way that textbooks just can’t achieve!
+Use our book links to the exact editions used in our literature-based World History I course for homeschooled high school students!
+This way, you may order your World History I books at the same time you order your curriculum.
+We’ve put together some great, living books for this course that will help your high school student be immersed and engaged in world history in a way that textbooks can’t achieve!

-If your student is taking this course with a class, we recommend checking with the instructor to make sure this edition is the appropriate one for the class.
+If your student is taking this course with a class, we recommend checking with the instructor to ensure this edition is appropriate for the class.

-Remember when ordering through Amazon that if you buy qualified books and your order totals $35 or more, you do not pay shipping.
-If you have an Amazon Prime Membership you don’t pay shipping and you usually receive your order within two days.
-Thanks for using our links to buy your books!
-These are affiliate links so we make a few cents on the books you buy, at no extra cost to you.
+Remember when ordering through Amazon that you do not pay shipping if you buy qualified books and your order totals $35 or more.
+If you have an Amazon Prime Membership, you don’t pay shipping and you usually receive your order within two days.

-There are additional reading selections in this high school course that are not included here because they are readily available online for free.
+Additional reading selections in this high school course are not included here because they are readily available online for free.

 Unit 1: Ancients I

-Our World History I course will allow your student to see the Bible as actual history, as your studentorder world history i books will begin by reading the historical portions of the Old Testament, in any translation that you currently use.
-(This is the one our family uses. )
+Our World History I course will allow your student to see the Bible as actual history, as your student will begin by reading the Old Testament’s historical portions in any translation you currently use.

-Written by order world history i booksan expert Egyptologist as well as a popular historical fiction writer, this very readable book gives us a fascinating picture of a culture that left behind quite an archaeological feast.
+Written by an expert Egyptologist as well as a popular historical fiction writer, this very readable book gives us a fascinating picture of a culture that left behind quite an archaeological feast.
 This book details the life of the pharaohs and other important characters in Egyptian society and includes the results of the most recent excavations and historical research concerning Ancient Egypt.

 Additional Honors Suggestions for this quarter (optional):